josephchenhk/qtrader_strategies/README.md

   in a dynamic rolling window, i.e., recalibrating the parameters `entry_threshold` and `exit_threshold` regularly.
   The code for optimization is in `optimization_pair.py`.

 - (2).
-Add an absolute stop loss to each traded pair to mitigate drawdowns.

-- (3).
-Consider the actual volume to have a better estimation of executed shares.

-- (4).
 Consider a vectorization (dataframe/numpy) implementation
   of the backtest, to increase the optimization speed.
 It is relatively difficult to fully replicate the strategy in dataframe operations.
 An illustrative example is given in `pandas_pairs.py`, which covers most of the features in the model, and with much less execution time.

+- (3).
+Assign different parameters
+  (`entry_threshold` and `exit_threshold`)
+  to different cryptocurrency pairs.

+- (4).
+Add an absolute stop loss to each traded pair to mitigate drawdowns.

+- (5).
+Consider the actual volume to have a better estimation of executed shares.